-Writers should read the personal statement of the college student to get a sense of how the student is aiming to position themselves with the graduate school application.
+Writers should read the college student's personal statement to get a sense of how the student is aiming to position themselves with the graduate school application.
 Ensure the student provides the application deadline and other online application requirements.

-The author should include their contact information in case the reader would like to contact them regarding the experiences referred to in the letter.
+The author should include their contact information if the reader wants to contact them regarding the experiences referred to in the letter.

 Graduate School Recommendation Letter Sample